Bayrakli Mosque, Larissa

-The Bayrakli Mosque (Μπαϊρακλί Τζαμί, from Bayraklı Camii, "Mosque of the Standard-bearer") is a historical Ottoman-era mosque in the city of Larissa, Thessaly, Greece.
+The Bayrakli Mosque (Μπαϊρακλί Τζαμί, from Bayraklı Camii) is a former mosque in the city of Larissa, in the Thessaly region of Greece.
+The mosque was completed in the 15th-16th centuries, during the Ottoman-era.

 Description

 The mosque is situated in the centre of the city, at the junction of Papaflessa and Ossis streets.
 Its masonry of brick-enclosed ashlar dates it to the 15th/16th centuries, contemporary to the bedesten market.
 Only two walls of the interior hall survive, incorporated in a modern structure.

 The mosque reportedly derived its name from the fact that its imam used to hoist a flag (Turkish bayrak) to give the signal for the other mosques to begin the call to prayer for the faithful.